J-maxx/screener_track/README.markdown

 You can login as any of the above user roles by using the following schema:<br />
 <br />
-username:	"<usertype>"@ff.com<br />
+**username:**	usertype@ff.com (i.e. manager@ff.com, user@ff.com, etc.)<br />
 <br />
-password:	pass<br />
+**password:**	pass<br />

 # BASIC WORKFLOW

+Here is a quick overview of the typical workflow for Screener Track:

-User makes request - status of request = 'requested' Approver approves or rejects the request: status ='approved' or 'rejected' Manager fulfills request: status = 'fulfilled'
+*User makes request - status of request = 'requested'

+*Approver approves or rejects the request: status ='approved' or 'rejected'

+*Manager fulfills request: status = 'fulfilled'

 And that is it.

-Also User, Post crew can see their own requests (ad edit? or maybe cancel?)
+Also User, Post crew can see their own requests

-Approver sees requests with status requested and can approve or reject Manager sees requests with status approved.
+Approver sees requests with status requested and can approve or reject

+Manager sees requests with status approved.

+# THAT'S IT FOR NOW

+This is a work in progress, but that is it for the moment.

+** Brought to you by J-maxx and Charissa **